Flowing Wells Irrigation District

 Lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.

-Flowing Wells Irrigation District is responsible for providing high quality drinking water and removing lead pipes, but cannot control the variety of materials used in plumbing components in your home.
+Flowing Wells Irrigation District is responsible for providing high quality drinking water and removing lead pipes within its distribution system but cannot control the variety of materials used in plumbing components in your home.
 You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
 You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family’s risk.

 Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of